Chronic Pain Management Education While In Substance Abuse Treatment

 Chronic pain is a condition that millions of Americans must learn to manage each year.
 It’s not uncommon for those dealing with chronic pain to be prescribed strong medication to help ease their symptoms.
 Unfortunately, powerful painkillers carry a major risk of physical dependence and addiction.
 In other instances, individuals may even find that their pain symptoms worsen as they attempt to reduce the dose of their prescription.

-The Treatment Center of the Palm Beaches specializes in assisting chronic pain sufferers who are concerned about their use of prescription pills and are in need of non-narcotic pain treatment.
-We are deeply experienced in assisting chronic pain victims to transition away from prescription painkillers, allowing these individuals to circumvent intense withdrawal symptoms and reduce their risk of dependence on substances.
+There are treatment centers that can assist chronic pain sufferers who are concerned about their use of prescription pills and are in need of non-narcotic pain treatment, allowing these individuals to circumvent intense withdrawal symptoms and reduce their risk of dependence on substances.

 Understanding Chronic Pain and Physical Dependence

-At The Treatment Center, we support our patients by educating them about the nature of physical pain and how painkiller use can lead to addiction.
-This is why we offer a unique treatment options to help patients to end their dependence on prescription pills and learn to cope with pain naturally.
+Treatment centers can support our patients by educating them about the nature of physical pain and how painkiller use can lead to addiction.
+Many offer unique treatment options to help patients to end their dependence on prescription pills and learn to cope with pain naturally.

 Chronic vs. Acute Pain

 It is important when discussing painkiller addiction to distinguish between chronic and acute pain: